Calibration of answer probabilities in verbal autopsies: Working Paper

-In general, VA algorithms use as a parameter a matrix of probabilities of answering a question a particular way given causes of death.
-This may be interpreted as a marginal likelihood~\citep{byass19,miasnikof15}, an approximation of true probabilities correct up to ordering~\citep{mccormick16}, or an informative prior on the true probabilities~\citep{li19}.
-This matrix is generally estimated from expert opinion from medical practitioners, and is often called a `probbase': we will use that term here.
-An estimate of cause of death frequencies in the population is also generally specified as an input to the estimation procedure~\citep{fottrell11}, which may be interpreted as a prior over cause-of-death probabilities~\citep{byass19,miasnikof15} and which is often called a `cause-specific mortality fraction' (CSMF).
-Missingness in interview answers is generally assumed to be non-informative~\citep{byass19,li19}.
+A common parametrisation of VA algorithms is a matrix of estimated probabilities of answering a question a particular way given causes of death (corresponding to $q$ above)~\citep{li14,byass19,miasnikof15}.
+Although a natural interpretation of this matrix is as an incompletely specified likelihood~\citep{byass19,miasnikof15}, it may also be taken as only a suggestive approximation of true probabilities correct up to ordering~\citep{mccormick16}, or an informative prior on the true probabilities~\citep{li19}.
+This matrix is generally estimated from expert opinion from medical practitioners, due to the absence of labelled empirical data, and is often called a `probbase': we will use that term here, even when considering the problem abstractly.

-The correct probbase tends to differ across populations~\citep{clark18}, making it particularly laborious to estimate.
+The true probbase matrix tends to differ across populations~\citep{clark18}, making it particularly laborious to estimate.
 In addition, in many settings where VA is used, training data labelled with causes-of-death is unavailable, meaning that there is no way to directly verify the accuracy of a VA algorithm (or its parameters).
 Evaluation of probbase entries is consequently a problem of interest, with various approaches.
 Some training data is available for specific geographic settings~\citep{groenewald23} in which physicians review VA answers and assign likely causes of death, enabling a probbase to be learned directly.
 Some modern approaches to verbal autopsy analysis reduce reliance on the probbase, by treating it as a prior estimate of a probability to be estimated~\citep{li19,li24} or by allowing an open interpretation of the questionnaire~\citep{chu25}.
-A potentially appealing approach is to consider the probbase as a parameter, and maximise the likelihood of an observed VA dataset (or use the likelihood to develop a Bayesian model~\citep{li19}), but VA methods do not always lead to tractable likelihoods, particularly in open approaches~\citep{chu25}.
+A potentially appealing approach is to consider the probbase as a parameter, and maximise the likelihood of an observed VA dataset (or use the likelihood to develop a Bayesian model~\citep{li19}), but VA methods do not always lead to tractable likelihoods, particularly in black-box approaches~\citep{chu25}.